-You can sign up for Betterment in just a few minutes and the entire process is handled online.
-You start out by answering a series of questions, that are designed to determine your risk tolerance and your investment goals.
-Your answers to those questions will determine your portfolio allocation, whether conservative, aggressive or somewhere in between.
+You can sign up for Betterment in a few minutes and the entire process happens online.
+The questionnaire asks a series of risk tolerance and investment goal related questions.
+Your answers will determine your portfolio allocation – conservative, aggressive or somewhere between.

 You can open any one of the following types of accounts with Betterment: